Systematic analysis of $D_{(s)}$ meson semi-leptonic decays in the covariant light-front quark model: Numerical results and discussions

 For the semi-leptonic $D_{(s)}$ decays to scalar mesons with masses below 1 GeV, we predict their branching ratios, which are listed in Table \ref{tableSs} with other theoretical results and available data for comparison. $Br(D^0 \to a_0(980)^- e^+\nu_{e}, a_0(980)^-\to\eta\pi^-)$ was determined as $(0.86\pm0.17\pm0.05)\times10^{-4}$ by BESIII \cite{BESIII2411}, and $Br(a_0(980)^-\to\eta\pi^-)=0.80\pm0.38$ can be obtained from $\Gamma_{\gamma\gamma}Br(a_0(980)\to\eta\pi)=0.24\pm0.08$ keV and $\Gamma_{\gamma\gamma}=0.30\pm0.10$ keV \cite{PDG2024}.
 So the branching raito of the decay $D^0 \to a_0(980)^- e^+\nu_{e}$ can be estimated to be $(1.08\pm0.56)\times10^{-4}$ under the narrow width approximation.
 It is similar for the charged decay $D^{+}\to a_0(980) e^+\nu_e$.
 Although the central value of the measured branching ratio for the decay $D^0 \to a_0(980)^- e^+\nu_{e}$ is smaller than all the theoretical predictions, they can still be consistent with each other within errors.
 For the decay $D^{+}\to f_0(980) e^+\nu_e$, its branching ratio predicted by several approaches, such as CCQM and LFQM, is much larger than the experimental measurement given by CLEO \cite{CLEO0907} and also larger than the upper limit set by BESIII \cite{BESIII1809}.
 While taking into account the uncertainties of the mixing angle and using its possible range $25^\circ \textless \theta \textless 40^\circ$, one can find that the value of $Br(D^{+}\to f_0(980) e^+\nu_e)$ falls in the range of $(3.28\sim7.58)\times10^{-5}$.

 For the semi-leptonic $D_{(s)}$ decays to scalar mesons with masses above 1 GeV, we list their branching ratios in Table \ref{tableSs} with other theoretical results and previous CLFQM calculations for comparison.
 Compared with the decays $D^{0}\to a_0(1450)^- \ell^+\nu_\ell$ and $D^{+}\to a_0(1450) \ell^+\nu_\ell$, the discrepancy between their branching ratios mainly comes from the initial meson widths, $\Gamma_{D^0}\approx2.5\Gamma_{D^+}$, as well as the factor $1/\sqrt{2}$ from the wave functions of the neutral $a_0(1450)$, that is $Br(D^{+}\to a_0(1450) \ell^+\nu_\ell)$ is about 1.25 times $Br(D^{0}\to a_0(1450)^- \ell^+\nu_\ell)$.
+Except for the values of the transition form factors at $q^2=0$, the variation trend of the transtion form factor dependence on $q^2$ also plays an important role to affect the predicted branching ratios of the corresponding semileptonic decays.
+For example, the difference between the QCDSR and CLFQM predictions for the $D\to K^*_0(1430)$ transition form factors is about 10 percent, while the discripancy from the predicted branching ratios of the decays $D^+\to \bar K^*_0(1430)\mu^+\nu_\mu$ can be a fator of two.
 Calculating the branching ratios of the decays $D^{+}\to (f_0(1370), f_0(1500), f_0(1710)) \ell^+\nu_\ell$ from quark component contributoins, one can find that there exsits a distinct hierarchical relationship among them, \be Br(D^{+}\to f_0(1370) \ell^+\nu_\ell)>>Br(D^{+}\to f_0(1500)\ell^+\nu_\ell)>>Br(D^{+}\to f_0(1710)\ell^+\nu_\ell). \en If such a relationship can be confirmed in future experiments, it is helpful to probe their internal structures and verify the corresponding mixing mechanisms.
 For the branching ratios of the decays $D^+_{(s)} \to f_0(1370)\ell^+\nu_\ell$, we calculated the ranges by taking the mass of $f_0(1370)$ from 1.2 GeV to 1.5 GeV and find that their branching raitos are sensitive to the $f_0(1370)$ meson mass.